-Here are some questions about quantum realism (QR) and their answers.
-Please check this list before sending questions to bwhitworth@acm.org
+Some email questions about quantum realism and their answers.
+Email any further questions to bwhitworth@acm.org

 1. A universe as big as ours must be real.

 Answer.
-It is only “big” relative to our bodies just as we are big relative to bacteria.
+It is only big relative to us, just as we are big relative to bacteria.
 Our universe may be tiny compared to what contains it.
-We don’t know the scale of what is going one.
+We don’t know the scale of what is going on.

 2. A universe that has been going for billions of years must be real.

 Answer.
 Again, only relative to us.
-Our whole lifetime is just a flash compared to that of a planet, star or galaxy.
-In Hindu time, a day of Brahma is about 4 billion years.
-In Buddhism, a small kalpa is about 16 billion years.
-Again, it all depends on your scale.
+Our lifetime is just a flash compared to that of a planet, star or galaxy.
+In Hindu scriptures, a “day” of Brahma is about 4 billion years and in Buddhisma small Kalpais about 16 billion years.
+Again, it all depends on scale.

 3. It would take a computer bigger than the universe to simulate it.